top of page

 Then you can start checking the long chemical names next to the common vitamin name for the endings “-ide” or “-ate” (ex: B6 as pyridoxine hydrochloride).
 You can be pretty certain that the product contains synthetic derivatives if those are on the list.

-FACT or FALSE? “the body may have a harder time recognizing and processing synthetic nutrients, which can make them less effective.”
+“The body may have a harder time recognizing and processing synthetic nutrients, which can make them less effective.”

 Synthetic nutrients are a double-edged sword.
 It’s not as simple as whether the body “recognizes” them.
 Their value depends on the specific nutrient and the person’s needs.
 For generally healthy people, whole-food or natural multis are usually best, but some may need synthetics to fill gaps food alone can’t cover.